miguelbranco80/blog/content/posts/how-were-using-ai-to-build-software.md

 The question is: What work can't be automated?
 What requires human judgment, creativity, taste, or responsibility?
 That's where people need to move.

+### The Person Driving Matters

+At first, I thought these tools would level the playing field.
+After all, we now have access to “deep research”—the kind of architectural insight and pattern recognition that used to require years at places like Facebook, Google, or Microsoft.
+Suddenly, any developer could evaluate systems at that level.
+The knowledge gap seemed to shrink overnight.

+But the reality is more nuanced.
+Today, the effectiveness of these tools still heavily depends on who is driving the process.
+A developer with high agency—someone who can juggle complexity, go deep when needed, and solve unfamiliar problems independently—can become 10x, 50x, or even 100x more productive.
+(Fake numbers, but you get the idea.)
+Meanwhile, someone who mostly “does the job,” sticks to one familiar stack, and waits to be trained or directed might see a much smaller boost—maybe 2x.

+That variance isn’t just theoretical—it’s real, and it shows up quickly in team velocity.

+Strangely, this doesn’t make me pessimistic about younger or less experienced developers.
+Quite the opposite.
+A motivated newcomer today can build more projects and run more experiments in one year than some people could in a decade.
+They just have to care.
+If they show real interest, the learning curve is no longer steep—it’s a rocket.

 ## Multi-Agent Future

 We're already seeing the next phase: multi-agent systems.